wi-fighters/6-Node-FindWord/README.md

 **Bonus**

--   Run on your program this **" "** as the word argument.
+-   Run on your program **" "** as the word argument.
 It should find the correct amount of times that a space appears on a file.

 ### Rules